• Let's Face The Music

 Heavily influenced by Nat King Cole (her first album was a tribute to him), traditional jazz, and beautiful sexy ballads makes When I Look In Your Eyes an incredible album for romantic mood settings, and entertaining jazz in general.
 Fans of such related artists as Eva Cassidy, and the recent grammy-winning Norah Jones will enjoy Diana Krall's music.
 Once you hear When I Look In Your Eyes, you'll want to listen to this album over and over, likewise her other releases.

 © WSVNRadio.net.
 All rights reserved.
 Review or any portion may not be reproduced without written permission.
-Cover art is the intellectual property of Verve Records Records and is used for reference purposes only.
+Cover art is the intellectual property of Verve Records and is used for reference purposes only.